-Start at Level 1 and build your way up each week, or choose the Weekly Program that's best-suited to your level of fitness.
+Start at Level 1 and build your way up each week, or choose the Weekly Guide that's best-suited to your level of fitness.

 Each program includes a series of push-up exercises, as well as an accessory workout.
 The accessory workout is designed to help strengthen the muscles that you need to do push-ups, and these exercises will help to make push-ups feel easier.